 Jenny joined the Oxford Drunken Knitwits in June of 2012, at its third meeting.
 Being one of the longest-standing members of ODK, she knows the ins and outs of the group, and it wouldn't be the same without her.
 When she's not helping to produce an online corpus of the inscriptions of pre-islamic South Arabia, she's thinking up another yarn-bombing project for the Knitwits to get involved with.
 She really knows how to turn us into a factory churning out squares, flowers, and triangles at unprecedented rates.
 As an onlooker once said when watching us in action at a pub, "this looks like a really posh sweatshop".
 We consider that a compliment, and have Jenny to thank for it.
 That, her dry wit, and her ability to keep Janey in check when she gets a little carried away.

 Emma joined the Oxford Drunken Knitwits in September of 2012 and immediately got enthused about helping out and planning events.
-Although she's kind of a big deal at the Oxford Aviation Academy, she makes the time to plan and attend Knitwits events whenever she can.
+Although she's kind of a big deal at Newton Europe, she makes the time to plan and attend Knitwits events whenever she can.
 She's also responsible for the ideas of our annual holiday and anniversary parties, as well as our summer retreat.
 She recently completed a beautiful baby blanket for her friend's newborn and proved she can finish a knitting project in less than one year, which we were unsure about after the red scarf experience of 2013.

 Lisa has been a Drunken Knitwit since early 2013, when she showed up asking people what the hell she should do with this yarn she had.
 Well, we told her, and she never looked back.
 Lisa continued to thank Janey for a lovely evening every single time she attended a Wednesday-night meetup up until recently, when she became responsible for the scheduling herself.
 Now she puts all of the regular Wednesday meetups in the calendar, and while there are a few we have to go to regularly as thanks for their sponsorship, she'd be happy to take your suggestions for other pubs we can try out or return to.
 She's also just a generally lovely person who will make you feel welcome as a new or existing member of the group!